Indiana University School of Medicine: Early and current facilities

-Consolidation and expansion
+Expansion

-Following the opening of VanNuys, all medical instruction was moved to Indianapolis.
-About half of the Bloomington faculty moved, with the remaining faculty forming the Department of Anatomy and Physiology at IU Bloomington.
-Not wanting Myers Hall to go unused, IU president Herman B. Wells secured funding for an advanced degree program that combined the first two years of basic science training of the MD program with a master's degree or PhD.
-A similar program was available at Stanford University at the time.
+Following the opening of Van Nuys, all medical instruction was moved to Indianapolis.
 Due to a projected shortage of American physicians in the early 1960s, some state politicians called for a second medical school.
-IUSM ceased its consolidatory efforts in Indianapolis and instead looked for partners throughout the state to expand medical education; Bloomington students were also now able to once again transfer to Indianapolis after the completion of their first two years.
-IUSM found its partners in 1968 at the University of Notre Dame in South Bend and with its old rival, Purdue.
-About a dozen students at both Notre Dame and Purdue were allowed to complete the first two years at their regional campuses before transferring to Indianapolis.
-In 1971, the state legislature established a statewide system for medical education, and five other first-year training sites were added throughout the state by 1981 at IU Northwest in Gary, Indiana University–Purdue University Fort Wayne, Ball State University in Muncie, Indiana State University in Terre Haute, and at a joint venture of the University of Evansville and the University of Southern Indiana in Evansville.
-By 1990 all regional campuses were able to provide the first two years of education before Indianapolis transfer.
+Rather than face competition, IU proposed the creation of a statewide medical school system under its control.
+IUSM ceased its consolidatory efforts in Indianapolis and instead looked for partners throughout the state to expand medical education; the first two years of medical education resumed at Bloomington as well.
+In 1968, IUSM found its first partners: the University of Notre Dame in South Bend and its old rival, Purdue in West Lafayette.
+Pilot programs were established at each campus, and about a dozen students at both Notre Dame and Purdue were allowed to complete the first two years at their regional campuses before transferring to Indianapolis.
+In 1971, the state legislature accepted IU's proposal and established a statewide system for medical education, and five other first-year training sites were added throughout the state by 1981 at IU Northwest in Gary, Indiana University–Purdue University Fort Wayne, Ball State University in Muncie, Indiana State University in Terre Haute, and at a joint venture of the University of Evansville and the Evansville campus of Indiana State.
+By 1990 all regional campuses were able to provide the first two years of education before transfer to Indianapolis (prior to this only Bloomington, South Bend, and West Lafayette provided the first two years).
 Faced with another call for more physicians in the early 2000s, all campuses offered full four-year programs by 2014, allowing students to complete their degrees at a regional campus without transfer to Indianapolis.

-In August 2021, IUSM–Bloomington, along with IU Health Bloomington Hospital in December, moved into the newly-built Regional Academic Health Center (RAHC), making it one of two regional campuses to be located in a hospital or on hospital property.
-The other campus is IUSM–Muncie, which is located on Ball Memorial Hospital property.
-Also located in the RAHC are the Bloomington campuses of the IU School of Nursing and the IU School of Social Work, as well as the IU Bloomington Department of Speech, Language, and Hearing Pathology.
+In 2009, IUSM and IU Health opened Fairbanks Hall along the Indiana Central Canal, a six-story office and clinical studies building.
+Nearby is IU Health's Goodman Hall neuroscience center, which opened in 2012, that houses IUSM's Stark Neurosciences Research Institute.

-On October 19, 2022, IUSM–Indianapolis broke ground to create a new, $230 million medical education and research building.
+On October 19, 2022, IUSM broke ground to create a new, $230 million medical education and research building in Indianapolis expected to open November 2024.
+It will be connected via a skybridge to IU Health's new $4.3 billion flagship facility, a consolidation of University and Methodist hospitals, that itself is planned to open in 2027.